-Patience is a virtue, but one has little use of virtue after filing their income tax return and waiting for their tax refund to arrive in the mail.
+Patience is a virtue, but one has little use of virtue after filing their income tax return.
+Waiting for your tax refund to arrive in the mail can feel like an eternity.
 After hours spent poring over Excel sheets, mounds of yellowing receipts, and calculating tax deductions to file one’s annual income tax return paperwork, the waiting period before finding out about a refund can be quite frustrating.
 Luckily in today’s modern era, the Internal Revenue Service (IRS) has now instituted a few technology-based methods for taxpayers to check up on their income tax return status.

 PICK UP THE PHONE

 The simplest, and perhaps the most straight-forward, way to get information on your federal tax refund status is to pick up the telephone and call the tax refund hotline.
 Before calling the IRS, you should have the following important documents and pieces of information easily accessible:

 - Social Security number (SSN) or Taxpayer ID Number (TIN)

 - Expected Tax Refund Amount down to the last dollar (or money owed to you by the IRS).

 If any of the previously mentioned documentation or information is missing, you will likely be unable to check your federal tax refund status over the phone.

 Once you have gathered all the relevant information, it is just the matter of calling the toll-free IRS tax refund hotline to inquire about your federal refund status.
 There is an automated telephonic system that will answer all requests in both English and Spanish 7 days a week, 24 hours a day.